 Gold mining produces huge amounts of debris, including highly toxic chemicals such as mercury, lead, arsenic and cyanide, which enter the water cycle.
 Using dangerous methods, some gold miners try to dissolve the gold, releasing toxic gases.
 This is an enormous burden for nature and local people.

-Ethical gold from fair mining
+Sustainable jewelry made of ethical gold from fair mining

 Fortunately, there are some initiatives that make it possible to mine gold in a responsible and ethical manner.
 This is recognizable, for example, by the "Fairminded certification", which is awarded only if, among other things, the following conditions are met:

-- Strict work rules must be adhered to will
+- Strict work regulations must be observed

 - Child labor is strictly prohibited